cloudflare/cloudflare-docs/content/magic-wan/tutorials/warp.md

 # WARP on-ramp to Magic WAN

-Use WARP as an on-ramp to Magic WAN and route traffic from user devices with WARP installed to any network connected with Magic IP-layer tunnels (Anycast [GRE](https://www.cloudflare.com/learning/network-layer/what-is-gre-tunneling/), [IPsec](/magic-wan/how-to/ipsec/), or [CNI](/network-interconnect/)).
+Use WARP as an on-ramp to Magic WAN and route traffic from user devices with WARP installed to any network connected with Cloudflare Tunnel or Magic IP-layer tunnels (Anycast [GRE](https://www.cloudflare.com/learning/network-layer/what-is-gre-tunneling/), [IPsec](/magic-wan/how-to/ipsec/), or [CNI](/network-interconnect/)).

 ## Prerequisites